edupoux/MVA_2020_SL/TD_#2/README.md

       an input.
 In other words, the input of the parser are files with one sentence per line, and each sentence is formed of tokens separated from one another by whitespace characters.

+You must reimplement yourself the CYK algorithm and the Levenstein distance computation.

 Use the SEQUOIA treebank v6.0 (file in the GitHub, bracketed format):